10 killed, 3 injured in Buffalo supermarket mass shooting - NewsBreak

 The supermarket is in a predominately Black neighborhood, about 3 miles north of downtown Buffalo.
 The surrounding area is primarily residential, with a Family Dollar store and fire station near the store.

 "This was pure evil.
-It was straight-up racially motivated hate crime from somebody outside of our community, outside of the city of good neighbors ... coming into our community and trying to inflict that evil upon us," said Erie County Sheriff John Garcia.
+It was straight-up racially motivated hate crime," said Erie County Sheriff John Garcia.

 READ MORE: 5 things we know about the deadly Buffalo shooting